 Making Turkeys for Thanksgiving is a great time to incorporate a lot of skills into your therapy session.
 I love that the feathers are perfect for writing on and being able to create a thankful craft.
 Cutting with scissors is a skill that works on bimanual skills, motor planning, fine motor, etc. I have created some templates to practice cutting, coloring, and then paste them together to create the picture.
 Since Thanksgiving is right around the corner, here is a Turkey template to work on with your kids in therapy.
 You can incorporate writing with the activity by having the child write something that they are thankful for on each turkey feather.
 Gobble gobble.

-Here is the pdf for the blank turkey picture to have the child color and cut out.
+Here is the pdf for the full download including the blank turkey picture to have the child color and cut out.

 Have you seen these

 Latest posts by Therapy Fun Zone (see all)

 - Bimanual Task Stencil Tracing on a Board - January 17,